 The Inward Investment and International Taxation Review: Mexico

-Mexico's federal tax system is principally based on three taxes: income tax (IT), value added tax (VAT), and special tax on production and services (IEPS, per its acronym in Spanish).
+Mexico's federal tax system is principally based on three taxes: income tax, value added tax (VAT), and special tax on production and services (IEPS).
 Other taxes exist, but these three taxes constitute the principal source of tax revenue for the government.

 While aspects, some significant, naturally change over time, this system has generally been consistent in its structure and the key content of the relevant tax laws, Mexico's Income Tax Law (MITL) and VAT Law.
-In this chapter, we focus on those consistent characteristics as of 2020, and also refer to recent developments derived from the issuance of administrative tax rules for last year's tax reform, which incorporated general anti-avoidance rules adopting principles of the base erosion and profit shifting (BEPS) action plan.
+In this chapter, we focus on those consistent characteristics as of 2021, and also refer to recent developments derived from a Labour Outsourcing reform, which prohibits subcontracting regimes, except for 'specialised services', provided that certain requirements are fulfilled.

 Mexico is predominantly a capital-importing country, and its tax system (including common characteristics of its DTAs) reflects this.
 However, over recent years, leading Mexican business groups have consistently looked for opportunities abroad; therefore, outbound capital movements have also become relevant.